Marcuuu/test-readme/README.md

 ### Usage

 When applying classes viewport supported classes, note that the framework assumes you are designing for a mobile device **first**.
-This means that applying <code>u-none</code> on some given div will apply for all screen sizes.
+This means that applying `u-none` on some given div will apply for all screen sizes.

 #### Design For Mobile First

-If you then set <code>u-flex-md</code> on the div, it will then apply a flexbox layout starting at the <code>md</code> breakpoint and higher.
+If you then set `u-flex-md` on the div, it will then apply a flexbox layout starting at the `md` breakpoint and higher.

 	<div class="u-none u-flex-md">
 		<!-- ... -->